kumarkaji/kumarkaji/README.md

 - 👋 Hi, I’m @kumarkaji
-- 👀 I’m interested in Ansible
+- 👀 I’m interested in Ansible and Terraform on Azure
-- 🌱 I’m currently learning Ansible AWX
+- 🌱 I’m currently learning Terraform, Python and Azure Functions
-- 💞️ I’m looking to collaborate on Ansible AWX
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me : Email kumarkaji@gmail.com

 <!---